-ANIMAL Living Worlds, The Manchester Museum, Oxford Road, M13 9PL.
+ANIMAL The Manchester Museum's glorious new Living Worlds gallery might be stylish, but it's been designed with kids firmly in mind, discovers Matthew Hull.
+Living Worlds, The Manchester Museum, Oxford Road, M13 9PL.
 Free entry.
-The Museum Allotment runs July 25 - August 26, most activities free; some may need to be booked on the day and may cost up to $f{1.50}$.
+The Museum Allotment runs July 25 - August 26, most activities free; some may need to be booked on the day and may cost up to f, 1.50.